Buying or selling a home in Antioch or the Greater Nashville area?

 Most contracts aren't closed on the first offer – it's extremely common to receive a counter offer.
 Don't let this discourage you.
 We'll discuss whether or not to accept the counter offer, present our own counter offer, or decline the seller's offer and go on.

 How aggressively we negotiate the contract depends on the state of the market.
 In addition, we'll work within your budget.
 And when it's all said and done, we'll formulate a deal that works well for you.

 Once we sign the final sales contract, you'll start working with your mortgage lender to close the loan.
 This won't be a long process at all if you're already pre-qualified, but you need to keep in close contact with your mortgage lender.
 And we'll take care of all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Good Faith Estimate (GFE) outlining your closing costs from your mortgage lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of accepting your loan application.
 This estimate is formed from the loan amount.
-RESPA requirements dictate that it has to include all closing costs and be within a precise range of accuracy, and we'll review the estimate and let you know if it all looks okay.
+RESPA requirements dictate that it has to include all closing costs and be within a precise range of accuracy.

 Then we'll close on your house.
 This will likely occur at a title company or escrow office and will most often be a smooth and pleasant affair.